Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Preliminaries

-With the Markov chain and dynamical system defined above, various notions of convergence need to be discussed for understanding the main results of the paper.
-For a Markov chain, it is well known that, under proper assumptions, there exists a probability measure $\mu^{\infty}$ that is invariant under the push forward $(\Pi_{q})_\#$, hence named invariant measure.
+With the Markov chain and dynamical system defined above, various notions of convergence need to be discussed for understanding the main results of the paper. \commentOUT{For a Markov chain, it is well known that, under proper assumptions, there exists a probability measure $\mu^{\infty}$ that is invariant under the push forward $(\Pi_{q})_\#$, hence named invariant measure.
 Furthermore, in typical probabilistic literature, $\lim_{n\rightarrow \infty} d_{TV} (\mu_n, \mu^{\infty}) =0$, where $\mu_n= ((\Pi_{q})_\#)^n \mu_0$ for some initial probability $\mu_0$, and $d_{TV}$ denotes the {\it total variational distance} between two measures, $d_{TV}(\mu.\nu)=\sup_{A} |\mu(A)-\nu(A)|$ with the supremum taken over all the sets in the $\sigma$-field where the probability measures are defined.
 In terms of the HMC notation, the measures $\mu_n$ and $\mu^{\infty}$ can be viewed to have densities $h_n$ and $\bbf$.

-The total variational distance has been extensively studied in statistics and probability, and has close connections to other distance metrics of probability measures such as the Kullback-Leibler divergence.
+The total variational distance has been extensively studied in statistics and probability, and has close connections to other distance metrics of probability measures such as the Kuhlback-Leibler divergence.
 See Definition~\ref{defn: wasserstein_defn} of the family of metrics ~\citep{joulin2010} of closeness of probability measures.
-It is however beneficial and sometimes more convenient to consider convergence under the Wasserstein distance.
+It is however beneficial and sometimes more convenient to consider convergence under the Wasserstein distance \commentSG{\emph{(accurate?)} since the topology induced by this metric is weaker and hence its open sets admit larger classes of probability measures}. }